Moisés Dagdug Lützow

-Moisés Félix Dagdug Lützow (18 June 1950 – 20 February 2016) was a Mexican politician from the Party of the Democratic Revolution.
-From 2006 to 2009, he served as Deputy of the LX Legislature of the Mexican Congress representing Tabasco.
+Moisés Félix Dagdug Lützow (18 June 1950 – 20 February 2016) was a Mexican politician from the Party of the Democratic Revolution (PRD).
+From 2006 to 2009, he served in the Chamber of Deputies during the 60th Congress representing Tabasco's 3rd district.

 Life

 Dagdug was born in 1950.
-He attended the UNAM and received his degree in mechanical engineering in 1974, as well as a master's degree in administration of state-owned enterprises from that institution in 1978.
+He attended the National Autonomous University of Mexico (UNAM) and received his degree in mechanical engineering in 1974, as well as a master's degree in administration of state-owned enterprises from that institution in 1978.